 Emphasis is on the process of creating art, resulting in more resolved work in the final year.
 Students work primarily in a practical way, supporting this with in-depth critical analysis.

-The Edexcel AS and A2 courses develop skills and ideas to a mature level, building on GCSE experiences.
+The OCR A Level Course encourages students to develop skills and ideas to a mature level, building on GCSE experiences.
 Allocated studio space enables students to develop their work through sustained and skilful recording, experimentation and research.

 Head of Art: Ms Karen Whitehead BA